bbauska/LFS170x/readme.md

 The goals of this program are increased transparency in the government operations, increased efficiency, and by proxy, providing better service to city residents and constituents and establishing as a thought leader, an industry leader in the blockchain space.<br>
 There are lots of really cool applications that tie into this.<br>
 Blockchain is becoming the enabling layer for a lot of other Smart Dubai initiatives around creating a smart city.<br>
-So, projects like automated traffic signals, registration of citizens for governmental services, etc. are all being pioneered on blockchain.<br>
+Projects like automated traffic signals, registration of citizens for governmental services, etc. are all being pioneered on blockchain.<br>
-So, if you want to see some of the really exciting use cases in blockchain right now, be sure to check out Dubai and what's going on with their Smart Dubai 2021 initiative.<br>
+If you want to see some of the really exciting use cases in blockchain right now, be sure to check out Dubai and what's going on with their Smart Dubai 2021 initiative.<br>

 <h5>Real World Example of Public Sector Government to Government/Citizens</h5>